 The Importance of Data Privacy and User Consent

-Biometric data is highly sensitive, and mishandling it can lead to breaches of trust or even legal issues.
+Biometric data is highly sensitive and mishandling it can lead to breaches of trust or even legal issues.
 That’s why obtaining user consent and transparently explaining how data is collected, stored, and used is crucial.
 When businesses demonstrate this transparency, they build customer trust.

 Overview of Regulations